Bye-Bye Cards

-The following is an example of a cEMV session between a validator’s NFC card reader and a CRD that is a smartphone with installed app Bye-Bye Cards.
+The following is an example of a cEMV-like session between a validator’s NFC card reader and a CRD that is a smartphone.

-During this session, the app emulates a cEMV card.
-The ‘card” presents the CRD Token to the card reader and proves its authenticity using a simplified cEMV approach.
+During the cEMV-like session, the app emulates a cEMV card.
+The ‘card” presents the CRD Token to the card reader and proves its authenticity using a simplified cEMV approach, similar to the standard EMV offline data authentication .

-The entire NFC session time takes around 200 msec on the modern smartphones.
+The entire NFC session time takes around 200 msec or less on the modern smartphones.
 Let’s walk through it step-by-step.

 The APDU request/response trace is obtained with app NFC EMV Explorer which can be installed from Google Play Store here.